 Kilimanjaro Altitude Sickness Symptoms – A Few More Preventions

-Make Sure You Eat Plenty – Make sure you eat some energy bars, favorite snacks which gives you protein and more energy.
+Make Sure You Eat Plenty – Make sure you eat some energy bars, favorite snacks that give you protein and more energy.

 The Kilimanjaro Altitude Sickness Symptoms could be more severe if you are not prepared for the climb.
-Hence, it is recommended to start your training before 2 months of departure to Kilimanjaro.
-This will lower your symptoms as you will be physically and mentally fit to summit the high altitude zone.
+Hence, it recommends starting your training before 2 months of departure to Kilimanjaro.
+This will lower your symptoms as you will uniquely physically as well as mentally fit to summit the high altitude zone.